AdguardTeam/AdguardKnowledgeBase/pages/03.windows/04.solving-problems/02.connection-not-trusted/docs.en.md

 To do so:

-Go to the Adguard General settings.
+Go to the AdGuard General settings.

 Disable the HTTPS filtering as it’s done in this picture: